-- Plans articulate the benefits of TOD to achieve desired uses and amenities, so that these are understood over time. - "Political will" is regularly aligned with the TOD objectives. - Transit and commercial corridor strategies identify priorities, and linkages between station areas & surrounding context.

-- Public improvements identified in station area plans are incorporated into the City's capital improvements budget. - Necessary staff and capital resources are dedicated to carry out implementation. - Commitment to innovative development, a flexible approach, and removal of challenges to development. - Continued relationships with developers to encourage and facilitate TOD.
+- Plans articulate the benefits of TOD to achieve desired uses and amenities, so that these are understood over time. - "Political will" is regularly aligned with the TOD objectives. - Transit and commercial corridor strategies identify priorities, and linkages between station areas & surrounding context. - Public improvements identified in station area plans are incorporated into the City's capital improvements budget. - Necessary staff and capital resources are dedicated to carry out implementation. - Commitment to innovative development, a flexible approach, and removal of challenges to development. - Inclusion of implementing organizations such as Business Improvement Districts, nearby institutions and others with a long term stake in the process - Early engagement and continued relationships with developers to encourage and facilitate TOD.